PanelistasPreludio a Tucson — 18 al 19 de febrero del 2021

 Maestro, Escuela Primaria Ignacio Zaragoza

 Ya'da'o Ignacio Velasco, Maestro zapoteco de educación primaria indígena en la Escuela Primaria Ignacio Zaragoza, perteneciente a la "Dirección General de Educación de los Pueblos Originarios de Oaxaca."
 Licenciatura en Educación Primaria en el Medio Indígena; Maestría en Educación Matemática e Interculturalidad en la Escuela Primaria y Preescolar; Egresado del Project SEED en el Colegio de Educación de la Universidad de Arizona, EUA.
 Es experto en pedagogía y habilidades docentes en educación intercultural bilingüe y matemáticas, y ha impartido talleres y hablado extensamente sobre estos temas.

 Conéctese en las redes sociales

-Síganos en las redes sociales para recibir actualizaciones y conectarse con colegas. ¿Publicando sobre el Preludio de Tucson 2021 en las redes sociales?
+Síganos en las redes sociales para recibir actualizaciones y conectarse con colegas. ¿Publicando algo sobre el Preludio a Tucson 2021 en las redes sociales?
 Utilice el hashtag #AAPLAC21 .